PTEN c.493_496del, p.Gly165Ter

 PVS1 (Very Strong)

-According to VCEP guidelines, the rule for PVS1 is: "Very Strong Strength: Very Strong Use PTEN PVS1 decision tree."
-The evidence for this variant shows: a truncating nonsense variant (G165*) in PTEN leading to a premature stop and loss of function; PTEN loss of function is a known disease mechanism.
-Therefore, this criterion is applied at Very Strong strength because the variant meets the PTEN PVS1 decision tree for null variants.
+According to VCEP guidelines, the rule for PVS1 is: "Very Strong Strength: Use PTEN PVS1 decision tree.
+Modification Type: Disease-specific".
+The evidence for this variant shows: it is a truncating (nonsense) variant leading to a premature stop codon (G165*) in PTEN, with loss-of-function as a known disease mechanism and not located in the last exon.
+Therefore, this criterion is applied at Very Strong strength because the variant meets the PTEN decision tree for null variants.

 PS1